 #196 – Maritime emergency

 “More is more” in France.
 The French Government has its quirks, and this is one of them.
 The French believe that it is better to send the specialists right away, assuming that the person making the phone call can make that decision.
 There is a general #112 number for those confused souls who don’t know who to call (standard across Europe), but #112 may transfer you around to the correct service.
 Not ideal, but I suppose it will do in a pinch.

 So if you are in a panic, just call 112, but if you have a moment, look up the correct number and call one of the above.

 Other important stuff, if you need to see a doctor but it is not an emergency, there is also S.O.S.
 Médecin (open 24 hrs, 7 days a week) who will come to you.
 You pay out of pocket (around 80 euros), but if you have a French health card (or travel insurance), you should be able to get it reimbursed.

 The phone number depends on where you are, so if you go to their website and enter their address, they will be able to direct you.

 Grocery stores in France do not carry items like aspirin or other medications, so you will have to find the closest pharmacy.
 And French pharmacies are usually closed on Sundays and holidays.
 If you need to find the nearest open pharmacy, you can dial #3237 (paid number).
 You can also look online at http://www.3237.fr/.

 However, if you are outside Paris, you should contact the Police at #17, and they will direct you to the closest pharmacy.

-Hopefully you never need this list, but just in case you can save this list of the French emergency numbers, to keep it handy.
+Hopefully, you never need this list, but just in case you can save this list of the French emergency numbers, to keep it handy.
 Bon courage et à bientôt!